What To Wear Under Bike Helmet?

 Cotton Bandana or Scarf

 Cotton is an excellent material for absorbing sweat.
 They are made of thin materials, which makes them lightweight and allows you to fit your helmet snugly.
-Cotton bandanas and scarves are also a great alternative if you don’t want messy and frizzy hat-hair.
+Cotton bandanas and scarves are also great alternatives if you don’t want messy and frizzy hat hair.

 Rothco Large Trainmen Bandanas 27 InchRothco Large Trainmen Bandanas 27 InchCHECK CURRENT PRICE